samsonong/cursor-hackathon-oct2025/ai-tourguide/README.md

-# AI Tour Guide 🎧
+# AI TRAVEL MAI 🎧

 Thanks to Rick Steves' Europe audio tours that have accompanied us well for the past few years.
 But we wonder, if we can have improved the experience!